 Registrar’s Verification of Availability of Names.
 Dominion Registries’ Registry Agreement with ICANN authorizes Dominion Registries to establish or modify policies concerning reservation or blocking of domain names within the registry at Dominion Registries’ discretion.
 Dominion Registries is also required by its Registry Agreement with ICANN to reserve or block certain domain names from registration or allocation.
 Registrar shall, prior to accepting registration information from a potential Registered Name Holder for a Registry TLD domain name, communicate with Registry Service Provider to confirm that the name is available for registration and not reserved or otherwise precluded from registration.
 Registrar acknowledges that a Registry TLD domain name may be erroneously allocated despite the intended reservation of such name by Dominion Registries, and Registrar shall fully cooperate with Dominion Registries in obtaining the retraction and complete and total return to Dominion Registries of any such erroneously allocated domain names at no cost to Dominion Registries.

 Registrar’s Registration Agreement.
 At all times while it is sponsoring the registration of any Registered Name within the Registry System, Registrar shall have in effect an electronic or paper registration agreement with each Registered Name Holder.
-Registrar shall obtain, from each Registered Name Holder, affirmative binding consent to the registration agreement prior to submission of registration information to Dominion Registries, and each such registration agreement with Registered Name Holders shall include, without alteration, all terms and conditions set forth in Dominion Registries’ Registration Policy.
+Registrar shall obtain, from each Registered Name Holder, consent to the registration agreement prior to submission of registration information to Dominion Registries, and each such registration agreement with Registered Name Holders shall include, without alteration, all terms and conditions set forth in Dominion Registries’ Registration Policy.
 A link to the Registration Policy is set forth in Exhibit C to this Agreement.
 Registrar may include in its registration agreements such other terms as Registrar may deem appropriate so long as the terms do not conflict with Dominion Registries’ standards, policies, procedures, or practices, ICANN policies, or applicable law.

-Registrant Eligibility Verification.
-Registrar shall take all appropriate action to conspicuously notify potential registrants of Dominion Registries’ registration eligibility requirements, as set forth in Dominion Registries’ Registration Policy, concurrently with the acceptance by Registrar of (i) registration application information from any potential registrant or (ii) a registration-transfer request.

-Registrar shall, concurrently with the acceptance of registration application information or a registration-transfer request, (i) collect from all potential registrants the eligibility verification information identified by Dominion Registries from time to time, (ii) deliver such information to Dominion Registries or its designee through an application programming interface (API) connection to Dominion Registries’ registrant eligibility verification portal (set forth in Exhibit E), and (iii) obtain the potential registrant’s affirmative acceptance of and agreement to Dominion Registries’ registration eligibility requirements.
-Registrar shall provide to Dominion Registries all information known to Registrar concerning an applicant’s ineligibility under Dominion Registries’ Registration Policy.

-Registrar acknowledges that no domain name shall be allocated to a potential registrant unless and until Dominion Registries or its designee has determined that the potential registrant meets Dominion Registries’ registration eligibility requirements.

 Registrant Compliance.
 Registrar shall not enable, contribute to or willingly aid any third party in violating Dominion Registries’ standards, policies, procedures, or practices, including without limitation the eligibility requirements set forth in Dominion Registries’ Registration Policy, ICANN policies, or applicable law, and Registrar shall notify Dominion Registries immediately upon becoming aware of any such violation.
 Registrar must comply with all applicable laws, rules and administrative regulations of all relevant governmental agencies.